Jbenjamin321/markdown-portfolio/_includes/01-name.md

 # Jonah Benjamin
-## Using hashtags where number of hashtags indicates the number value of <h>
+## Using hashtags where number of hashtags indicates the number value of the header tag